lepenghuang/lepenghuang.github.io/_pages/about.md

 In the Spare Time
 ======
-I enjoy photography, a skill I cultivated in my undergraduate photography student organization.
+I enjoy photography, a skill I cultivated in my undergraduate student organization of photography.
 Please see my [photos](https://hlpgallery.mysxl.cn/)!
 I also like pool and city walks.
 Since I came to US, somehow I enjoy cooking.

 *(Updated in January 2026)*